danushri-p/Ecommerce/README.md

    3. Image Handling: Integrates Multer and Cloudinary to facilitate seamless product image uploads and storage

 ## Milestone 11:

    1. writing an endpoint that will fetch data from DB.

    2. Writing an endpoint that will send all products data from DB to frontend

+## Milestone 12:

+   1. Create a backend GET endpoint to send all products associated with a user's email to the frontend.

+   2. Fetch the data on the frontend using a function.

+   3.Dynamically display the data using a ProductCard component.

 Happy coding!!